What are the Penalties for DWI in Texas?

 The criminal & administrative penalties for a DWI in Texas are substantial, but what people often don’t realize is that to be convicted of DWI, a prosecutor only needs to convince a jury you are guilty of one of the following:

-In other words, you can be convicted for driving while intoxicated from alcohol, drugs, or a combination of either and you can also be convicted of DWI with a BAC below the legal limit or without giving a breath sample at all.
-This is why it is so important to hire a experienced DWI attorney like Clyde Burleson.
+In other words, you can be convicted for driving while intoxicated from alcohol, drugs, or a combination of either and you can also be convicted of DWI with a BAC below .08 or without giving a breath sample at all.
+This is why it is so important to hire a experienced DWI attorney like Clyde Burleson

 While these maximums are the worst case scenario, they are not out of the question even for a first offense depending on any number of factors including your driving record, past criminal history, or even the Judge’s mood at the time of sentencing.